-The Environics Institute, in partnership with Ryerson's Diversity Institute, the United Way of Greater Toronto, the YMCA of Greater Toronto, and the Atkinson Charitable Foundation, is launching a groundbreaking research study focusing on the Black community in the Greater Toronto Area (GTA).
+The Environics Institute, in partnership with Ryerson's Diversity Institute, the United Way of Greater Toronto, and the YMCA of Greater Toronto, is launching a groundbreaking research study focusing on the Black community in the Greater Toronto Area (GTA).

-The project is also being supported by a number of other leading organizations as Collaborating Partners, including the African Canadian Development Council, the Black Artists Network Dialogue, the Jamaica Canadian Association, Peel Social Planning Council, Redemption and Reintegration Services, the City of Toronto, Tropicana and the Youth Challenge Fund.
+The project is also being supported by a number of other leading organizations as Collaborating Partners, including the African Canadian Development Council, the Black Artists Network Dialogue, the Jamaica Canadian Association, the Region of Peel, Redemption and Reintegration Services, the City of Toronto, Tropicana Community Services and Black Artists Network Dialogue (BAND).

 The project includes three phases:

 • Phase 1: Community engagement: to proactively engage the Black community to ensure the research focuses on issues of greatest relevance, and contributes to capacity building.
 This phase has been completed and final report is now available for download here.

 • Phase 3: Post-study dissemination and public engagement: to broadly publicize the research findings and actively engage policy-makers and the Black community around implications and next steps.

-To learn more about the Black Experience Project, contact Marva Wisdom.
+To learn more about the Black Experience Project, contact Keith Neuman